matternstsr/Printf/README.md

 **Description**

-The **_printf()** function produce output according to a *format* as described below.
-Also, write output to *stdout*, the standard output stream.
+The **_printf()** function produces output according to a *format* as described below.
+It writes the output to *stdout*, the standard output stream.

-The **_printf()** function write the output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-length argument facilities of ***stdarg(3)\*** are converted for output.
+The **_printf()** function writes the output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-length argument facilities of ***stdarg(3)\*** are converted for output.

 *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *

 **Conversion specifiers**

 A character that specifies the type of conversion to be applied.
-The conversion specifiers and their meaning are:
+The conversion specifiers and their meanings are:

 - **d, i**: The int\ argument should be signed decimal notation, and the resulting number is written.
 - **c**: The int\ argument is converted to a char, and the resulting character is written.